 If a hip replacement has been recommended for you, our team can review your situation and offer a second opinion.
 Other, less invasive treatments like hip preservation at MU Health Care may be an option.

-Our Approach to Hip Replacement
+What to Expect with Hip Replacement